liquid-collective/liquid-collective-protocol/natspec/Administrable.md

 Proposes a new address as admin

-*This security prevents setting and invalid address as an admin.
+*This security prevents setting an invalid address as an admin.
 The pendingadmin has to claim its ownership of the contract, and proves that the newaddress is able to perform regular transactions.*

 #### Parameters